 Every year, more than 60,000 charges of employment discrimination are filed with the U.S. Equal Employment Opportunity Commission.

-Workplace discrimination is a threat to your civil rights.
+Workplace discrimination is a threat to your rights.
 It is illegal to discriminate against someone because of the person’s race, color, religion, sex, age, disability, genetic information, religion, political affiliation, or pregnancy under laws enforced by the (EEOC).

-At Mastandrea Law, LLC, we are ready and equipped to help you achieve the best possible outcome if you are faced with workplace harassment, discrimination, or retaliation.
+At Mastandrea Law, we are ready and equipped to help you achieve the best possible outcome if you are faced with workplace harassment, discrimination, or retaliation.

 Workplace harassment or discrimination can impact employees outside of work affecting someone’s physical and mental health causing unwanted feelings of depression, anxiety, hostility, and resentment.
 If you are experiencing workplace discrimination it can be both confusing and overwhelming.
 You need a guide who has the experience and expertise to advise you on the next steps.